erroronline1/caro/readme.md

 Using these methods is mandatory. (./api/_utility.php) Deviations are allowed only in extending access to *admin*, scenarios lacking a logged in user or limiting access for
 * *supervisors* having access to assigned organizational unit content only
 * *groups* not having access to recording
+* *patients* having access to permitted documents and their profile settings only

 There is an SQLQUERY class handling
 * database connections